microsoftgraph/msgraph-sdk-powershell/src/Beta/Identity.DirectorySettingTemplates/Identity.DirectorySettingTemplates/readme.md

 This module was primarily generated via [AutoRest](https://github.com/Azure/autorest) using the [PowerShell](https://github.com/Azure/autorest.powershell) extension.

 ## Development
-For information on how to develop for `Mg.Identity.DirectorySettingTemplates`, see [how-to.md](how-to.md).
+For information on how to develop for `Microsoft.Graph.Identity.DirectorySettingTemplates`, see [how-to.md](how-to.md).
 <!-- endregion -->

 ### AutoRest Configuration